 But when you constantly feel the need to do everything your partner asks of you, even if it means doing something you dislike or something that would affect you negatively, it only means that you think small of yourself and constantly feel the need to please your lover just to be accepted.

-Do you see any of these 12 signs you’re being manipulated by your lover in your own life?
+Do you see any of these signs of emotional manipulation in your relationship?
 You may not realize it, but your partner may be using you and emotionally abusing you to get what they want, all because you don’t have the nerve to say ‘no’!